-Another very important aspect of early Pentecostal origins was the impact upon independent churches, especially in Africa, India and China.
+Another very important aspect of early Pentecostal origins was the impact upon independent churches, especially in Africa, India, and China.
 The evidence in these regions that Pentecostalism converged with and strongly influenced the phenomenon of independency is incontrovertible.
 China was the largest of the early fields for Pentecostal missions.
 It has been estimated that there could have been as many as 150 expatriate Pentecostal missionaries there by 1915, and the emergence of the AG in 1914 and the affiliation of the majority of these missionaries with them meant that by 1920 they were by far the largest Pentecostal body in China.
 But even more significant was the fact that by that time there were already strong nationalist forces forming churches totally independent of western missions and developing a Pentecostal spirituality that was distinctively Chinese.
 These Chinese churches already formed the majority of Pentecostals by the time the expatriate missionaries were forced to leave China in 1949.
-Questions concerning how these churches differ from western-founded Pentecostals and the extent of conscious or unconscious adaptation to the Chinese context require much more research.
-Pentecostalism in its emphasis on the supernatural was in sync with Chinese folk religion, its offer of spiritual power to everyone regardless of status or achievements, and its deep suspicion of hierarchical and rationalistic Christianity, encouraged the development of new, anti-western independent churches.
+Questions concerning how these churches differ from western-founded Pentecostal institutions and the extent of conscious or unconscious adaptation to the Chinese context require much more research.
+Pentecostalism, in its emphasis on the supernatural was in sync with Chinese folk religion, its offer of spiritual power to everyone regardless of status or achievements, and its deep suspicion of hierarchical and rationalistic Christianity, encouraged the development of new, anti-western independent churches.
 Resentment against western interference in Chinese affairs and patriotism increased during the 1920s, which was when most of these churches began.
 Pentecostal missionaries were unwittingly drawn into this process.
 W. W. Simpson was in contact with Chinese independent churches in Manchuria and made pleas for more missionaries to come to China to work with them, and other Pentecostal missionaries frequently interacted with Chinese independent churches in this period.
 Their policy of creating self-supporting Chinese churches assisted in developing independency.
 A missionary writing from Taiyuan in Shanxi wrote of a strong Pentecostal church he visited that was started in 1914 and was run completely by Chinese leaders with four full-time workers.
 As Deng Zhaoming has pointed out, independent Chinese Pentecostalism had both foreign and domestic influences in its formation.
 Pentecostal missionaries from the West brought their teachings of divine healing (although not a new idea for some Chinese Christians) and speaking in tongues.
 At the same time there was a strong anti-western and nationalistic feeling in China at the beginning of the twentieth century, causing many newly emerging Chinese Christian groups to distance themselves from western missionaries.
 The two largest Chinese Pentecostal denominations to arise during this period were the True Jesus Church and the Jesus Family, both of which came under these two influences.
-They are still active in China today: the True Jesus Church (being Oneness and Seventh-Day) is the largest Protestant denomination in China, and the Jesus Family set up separate living and self-supporting communities after the model of an Assemblies of God mission in Taiyuan, Shandong under the American missionaries converted to Pentecostalism in China, the Anglins.
+They are still active in China today: the True Jesus Church (being Oneness and Seventh-Day) is the largest Protestant denomination in China, and the Jesus Family set up separate living and self-supporting communities after the model of an Assemblies of God mission in Taiyuan, Shandong, under the American missionaries converted to Pentecostalism in China, the Anglins.